casperiv0/ghostybot/docs/COMMANDS.md

 **Category:** util

-**Description:** Shows all commands Or shows more info about a command
+**Description:** Shows all commands Or shows more info about a command22

 **Usage:** `h <category name | command name>`